EzequielDM/Zeki-Scripts/README.md

 ## English

 ### What's this piece of garbage?
-All the scripts I make will be inside this repository, why?
+All the scripts I make will be inside this repository.
+Why?
 Maybe some day in the future this will become useful for something.
 Here you'll find every public script I've made for Onetap, even the simplest ones, so if you want to steal my code, you have another way of doing it now :D (Shika I know you're reading this :P)